kgozd/kgozd/README.md

 Hello, I'm Krystian 👋

 I'm a passionate tech enthusiast based in Poland.
-My main areas of interest are PowerShell, Python, and all things related to automation and scripting.
+My main areas of interest are DevOps,PowerShell, Python, and all things related to automation and scripting.

 ## My Projects

 Here you'll find a collection of projects I've worked on, ranging from scripts and utilities to more extensive applications.

-I particularly encourage you to check out my scripts for AzureAD and ExchangeOnline, which can greatly enhance your experience with these tools.
-They are designed to streamline various tasks and improve the usability of these platforms.